Heath Lane Nursery School

 Newsletters are regularly sent to parents so that they are informed about the themes and skills that the children will be working on.
-We link closely with the Heath Lane Children’s Centre and this has developed parent relationships between our Nursery and Children’s Club.
+We link closely with the Heath Lane Children’s Centre and this has developed parent relationships between us.
 Parents can be signposted to specific courses that the Children’s Centre are holding which will support their role and extend their own personal knowledge and skills.
 We hold coffee mornings and afternoons, in the first instance, for parent and carers whose children have English as an Additional Language and these are extended to involve all parents.

 9. How will I be involved in discussions about and planning for my child’s education?